Stargazers-Consulting-LLC/creampie/ai/tasks/04_stock_historical_data_steps/01_setup.md

   - Close
   - Adj Close
   - Volume
-- Plan for async data retrieval and storage
+- Plan for async data retrieval and storage using aiohttp

 ### 5. Next Steps